(406) 404-1600

 Why do human beings experience attraction to the fine and performing arts?
 Why is art such a powerful representative of the human experience, including the experience of the divine?
 ART 5301 presents a history of the integration of belief and artistic creation.
 In this process, the student will come to understand the role of the imagination as the conduit for aesthetics in human understanding and the role of the arts in social commentary and social justice and develop a rudimentary theology of the arts.
 (3 credit hours)

-• ART 5302Theology of the Arts: Making and Being
+• ART 6301Theology of the Arts: Making and Being

-This course examines advanced trends in theology and the arts studies with relevance for the contemporary church.
-(Course may be repeated with content changes.)
+This course examines advanced trends in the arts, fine and performative, with relevance for the contemporary church and local communities.
+This course is repeatable for credit with a change in content.
 (3 credit hours)

 • ART 7302Final Project